fabsenet/blog_en/source/_posts/2009/01-14-so-what-can-k2-blackpearl-do-for-you.md

 author: Fabian Wetzel
 ---

 In case you have the complete infrastructure up and running you could create the following workflow in 2 hours or maybe less … depending heavily on your system performance.
-In my case the complete infrastructure and development environment is running inside a Virtual PC image – I consider this as “low end”.
+In my case the complete infrastructure and development environment is running inside a Virtual PC image – I consider this as "low end".

 Consider a two-step approval process for your travelling expenses as shown in the following figure: